ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.Rmd

 ```

 - The human translators can then a open a _second_ PR to the translation branch with their edits!

+#### Summary of branches and PRs

+In the end there should be three branches:
+- branch A with blog post in Spanish and placeholder blog post for English (with Spanish content) -- PR to main;
+- branch B with blog post automatically translated to English.
+PR to branch -- A;
+- branch C with blog post's English automatic translation edited by a human -- PR to branch B.

+The PR are merged in this order:

+- PR to branch B;
+- PR to branch A;
+- PR to main.

 ### YAML fields